cosmos/cosmos-sdk/docs/architecture/adr-007-specialization-groups.md

     // functionality to execute for when a vote is cast in this election, here
     // the vote field is anticipated to be marshalled into a vote type used
     // by an election.
+    //
+    // NOTE There are no explicit ids here.
+Just votes which pertain specifically
+    // to one electionator.
+Anyone can create and send a vote to the electionator item
+    // which will presumably attempt to marshal those bytes into a particular struct
+    // and apply the vote information in some arbitrary way.
+There can be multiple
+    // Electionators within the Cosmos-Hub for multiple specialization groups, votes
+    // would need to be routed to the Electionator upstream of here.
     Vote(addr sdk.AccAddress, vote []byte)

     // here lies all functionality to authenticate and execute changes for